-The National Child Passenger Safety Board is seeking applications for the following positions:
+The 2019 National Child Passenger Safety Board membership application period is now closed.

 - Child Passenger Safety Advocate — At-Risk/Underserved Populations: Candidate must represent an organization that works with diverse groups – ethnically, socio-economically, at-risk populations (e.g. tweens and special transportation needs).
 Applicant must be a CPS Technician or Instructor.